-After tracing the experiment and optionally editing the configuration file, the experiment package can be created by issuing the command below:
+After tracing all the runs from the experiment and optionally editing the configuration file, the experiment package can be created by using the following command:

-'''

-$ reprozip pack <package-name>
+\$ reprozip pack <package-name>

-'''

-where rpz file in the current directory, which can then be sent to others so that the experiment can be reproduced.
+where package-name> is the name given to the package.
+This command generates a .rpz file in the current directory, which can then be sent to others so that the experiment can be reproduced.
 For more information regarding the unpacking step, please see Using reprounzip.

-Note that, by using reprozip pack, files will be copied from your environment to the package; as such, you should not change any file that the experiment used before packing it, otherwise the package will contain different files from the ones the experiment used when it was traced.
+Note that, by using reprozip pack, files will be copied from your environment to the package; as such, you should not change any file that the experiment used before packing it, otherwise the package will contain different files from the ones the experiment used when it was originally traced.